 Every location (as far as I know) has OUTLETS and WIFI, and most have unlimited coffee/tea.
 Some even have discounts on food!

-You can try Flexday for free, and after that it’s $9/month, with 10 credits included.
+You can try Flexday for free, and after that it’s $9/month, with 10 “credits” included*.
 You can always add more credits if you need them.
 Many locations are just 4 credits (and some are 2 or 3), so you could easily do some co-working a couple times per month for only $9/month.

 Betty’s has the most outlets out of all of them, and a really cool, vibrant, fun atmosphere.
 The Fortunate Fox and Eighteen30 feel a little more chic, and both are really great spots to work.

-Marchant has the fewest outlets out of all of them, and the fewest food options because it’s a café, and not a restaurant.
+Montchant has the fewest outlets out of all of them, and the fewest food options because it’s a café, and not a restaurant.
 BUT, it has a crazy wide selection of cakes, and delicious coffee.
 It’s also the farthest north of all of them, just north of Lawrence Station, so if you’re not a downtown dweller (like me), it could be a really good option (and it’s also only 2 credits!).

 Cafe Nicole is inside a hotel, and when I went there with a friend to co-work together, it wasn’t too busy (which is great!).
 The only other people there seemed like they were meeting up for a business meeting and offered to move so we could have more convenient (and less trip hazard-y) access to outlets.

-It’s a great alternative to your standard coffee shop, and it’s a fun way to check out different restaurants – but there’s no obligation to buy any food while you’re there.
+Overall, Flexday is a great alternative to your standard coffee shop, and it’s a fun way to check out different restaurants – but there’s no obligation to buy any food while you’re there.

 - Ability to be spontaneous

 - A fun way to explore new spots